 - Any changes of ownership the vehicle went through

 - Any accidents the vehicle was in

 - Any service that was done on the vehicle

-An accident shouldn’t necessarily prevent you from purchasing a pre-owned vehicle, but an accident does call for further investigation.
-If any accidents appear on the history report, ask the salesperson what they know about the accident and what repair work was done.
+An accident shouldn’t necessarily prevent you from purchasing a pre-owned vehicle, but an accident does call for further investigation as you need to find out if the car will be needing an auto hail damage repair, you need to find out how damaged the car is.
+If any accidents appear on the history report, ask the salesperson what they know about the accident and what collision repair work was done.
 If no accidents appear on the report, you can be confident the car was never in a major collision.

 The service records are helpful because they show what manufacturer-recommended maintenance items have already been completed.
 Cross-reference these against the vehicle’s owner’s manual to see what other maintenance will need to be completed in the coming year so that you can budget accordingly.